 On presses made on or after August 1, 2011, the shunt plug is not used, and the socket at the rear of the press top is connected so that it receives 115v from the logic and control circuits, limited to 5 amps, whenever the press is in the "down" stroke mode.
 The earlier shunt plug should not be used on these presses, as it will cause the 5 amp logic circuit breaker to open.
 Instead, the socket is used for an optional automatic jacket stripper, which can be purchased separately and mounted on the press head.
 The jacket stripper can be operated manually, or it can be shifted in and out of position to strip drawn jackets from their drawing punch, using the soleniod-operated power shifter.
 The power for the devices comes from this socket.
 When the press ram begins to go down, the solenoid shifts a stripper plate to catch the mouth of the jacket being drawn, and the punch continues down.
 This pulls the jacket from the punch automatically.
 When the ram reaches the bottom of the stroke, the power is removed from the solenoid and a spring returns the stripper plate to the "rest" position, ready for another jacket.

 Aprox.
-350 lbs shipping weight.
-Carton shipped by truck with tip indicator.
-Must remain upright within 15 degrees of vertical at all times.
-Use lift gate or fork lift to load and offload.
-Press arrives ready to plug in and operate, except for export models using adjustable 205-250v power, which will require proper power mains connector for local standard.
+405 lbs shipping weight.
+The carton is shipped by truck, and has a tip indicator secured to the side.
+The carton MUST remain upright within 15 degrees of vertical at all times.
+Use a lift gate or fork lift to load and offload.
+The press arrives ready to plug in and operate, except for export models using adjustable 240v power, which will require proper power mains connector for local standard.
 Domestic models using 115-125v 60hz come with standard 3-prong plug for standard US electrical code outlet (for ordinary household wall socket, 115v grounded 3-wire connection).

 Not far from Parsippiny, New Jersey, is the Picatinny Arsenal, home to US Army advanced weapons research and development.
 Building 1609, a tin-roofed 1920's style barracks-like structure, houses an extensive laboratory which includes two Corbin Hydro-Presses which were used by Ph.D's during the development of the service-wide Green Bullet project.
 Corbin delivered and set up the presses in 2001 and 2002 for this work.